 At our home, we have a person-centred approach to care, providing support and reassurance in a spirit of respect for all religions and spirituality.

-The home has close connections to the Roman Catholic and Hungarian Reformed Church, enjoying regular pastoral visits from Fr.
-Mihaly Laczko, a Roman Catholic Priest, who is also a member of our Board of Management, and from Rev. Dezsi (with accent) Csaba, the pastor of the North Fitzroy Reformed Hungarian congregation.
+The home has close connections to the Roman Catholic and Hungarian Reformed Church, enjoying regular pastoral visits from a Roman Catholic Priest, who is also a member of our Board of Management, and from Rev. Csaba Dezsi, the pastor of the North Fitzroy Reformed Hungarian congregation.

 Church services are held at the home on a regular basis.
 In addition, regular church services are also held at the nearby St Istvan Church at the Hungarian Community Centre about 1 kilometre away.